jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2022/2
 - **Quantum Computing** taught by Prof. Eduardo I. Duzzioni
   - In a nutshell: based mainly on Nielsen & Chuang's book
-- **Fundamentals of Quantum Chemistry** taught by Prof. Luis H. da Silveira Lacerda
+- **Fundamentals of Quantum Chemistry** taught by Prof. Luis H. da S. Lacerda
   - In a nutshell: based mainly on McQuarrie's book
-- **Introduction to Python Programming** taught by Prof. Giovanni F. Caramori
-  - In a nutshell: science-oriented introduction to Python

-## 2022/1
-- **History of Logic** taught by Prof. Cezar A. Mortari
-  - In a nutshell: based mainly on Kneale & Kneale's book

 ## 2021/2
 - **Classical Mechanics** taught by Prof. Paulo J. Liebgott
   - In a nutshell: mainly Newtonian Mechanics
-- **Analytic Ontology** taught by Prof. Jonas R. Becker Arenhart
-  - In a nutshell: Frege, Meinong, Russell, Quine, etc.

-## 2021/1
-- **Non-Classical Logics** taught by Prof. Décio Krause
-  - In a nutshell: other logics beyond Classical Logic
-- **Philosophy of Logic** taught by Prof. Jonas R. Becker Arenhart
-  - In a nutshell: based mainly on Haack's book
-- **Semantics** taught by Prof. Roberta P. de Oliveira
-  - In a nutshell: formal study of natural languages

 ## 2020/2
 - **Philosophy of Science** (part a) taught by Prof. Ivan F. Cunha